Stolichnaya: 2013 boycott

-In July 2013 columnist Dan Savage joined gay bars and clubs and called for a boycott of Stolichnaya and other Russian vodkas.
-The boycott is in response to anti-gay laws enacted by the Russian government.
+In July 2013 columnist Dan Savage joined gay bars and clubs in calling for a boycott of Stolichnaya and other Russian vodkas.
+The boycott was in response to anti-gay laws enacted by the Russian government.

 In response, SPI, which has rights to the brand outside of Russia and produces it on its own separate from Russian FKP Stolichnaya, released a statement expressing their opposition to Russia's anti-gay policies, stating that, "Stolichnaya Vodka has always been, and continues to be, a fervent supporter and friend to the LGBT community."

 SPI announced that the company would be making a donation to a group working on behalf of Russian LGBT activists.
 Company CEO Val Mendeleev also insisted that the company is "not a Russian company", whilst acknowledging that at the time the company operates a distillery in Russia.